 Linking Multiple Displays

-If you have multiple display frames, created by spawning frames within Jim, then you can link the displays together to that you control Slave displays from the Master.
+If you have multiple display frames, created by spawning frames within Jim, then you can link the displays together so that you control Slave displays from the Master.
 You can also link together the master Movie display to slave Movie displays so that movies run side-by-side in synchrony.

 When displays are linked together, the following actions in the Master display will affect what is displayed in all the Slave displays: